 2020 Open Lab Times

-Due to EHOVE being closed through the end of March, all Open Lab times in March have been cancelled.
+Due to EHOVE being closed through the end of the regular school year, all Open Lab times through the end of May have been cancelled.
+Determination for summer Open Lab hours will be made closer to that time.

 Check back for updates.